dharmafly/noodle/_posts/2012-01-01-extending-noodle.md

 For example `node_modules/noodle/lib/types/csv.js`.

 A type should expose an `_init` function which accepts the main `noodle` option as the parameter.
-You should keep hold of this reference.
+You should keep hold of this reference so you can make use of the result cache.

 A type should expose at least a fetch method with the following signature and should return a promise which resolves with the results.